Bism4rk/JS/README.md

 # JS
- it's empty for now but that may change soon!!!!!!!
+ it only has 2 image files and a .txt file but that may change!!!!!!!